vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/markdown-syntax/index.md

 ### Code blocks

-The [Code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) provides a number of features including allowing the nesting of fences, and ability to specify custom fences to provide features like flowcharts, sequence diagrams, or other custom blocks.
+The [Code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) plugin provides a number of features including allowing the nesting of fences, and ability to specify custom fences to provide features like flowcharts, sequence diagrams, or other custom blocks.
 Highlighting can be further controlled via the [Highlight extension](https://facelessuser.github.io/pymdown-extensions/extensions/highlight/).

 The standard format which supports to add `id`, `class`, or custom attribute `key=value` is as below: